mattermost/mattermost-handbook/contributors/onboarding/staff-onboarding-guide/engineer-onboarding.md

 * Surveys will be sent out to your peers and you are:
   * Evaluated on what is being done well, what could be improved
   * Evaluated on core values
-* Goal here is to let you know how you’re performing and to help you improve and be a better engineer
+* The goal is to let you know how you’re performing and to help you improve and be a better engineer

 ## Weeks 13-16 (Month 4): Act on your performance evaluation and focus on community